FastNFT/FNFT/README.md

 * Nonlinear Schroedinger equation
     * Vanishing boundary conditions
-      * Inversion of reflection or b-scattering coefficients
+      * Inversion of reflection coefficients, b-scattering coefficients or the inverse Fourier transform of the b-coefficient
-      * Bound states (eigenvalues) can be added with arbitray norming constants/residuals
+      * Bound states (eigenvalues) can be added with arbitrary norming constants/residuals

 ## Mailing List